Advisors, Faculty and Staff

 - Guides – who help students navigate their college experience.

 - Resources – who serve as a point of contact and refer students to campus services.

 - Experts - who help students understand the College of Education, Kansas State University, its programs and curricular requirements, and related learning opportunities.

 - Advocates – who comply with FERPA and disability policies to protect students’ privacy and rights.

 Sandra Avalos is originally from Texas, where she earned her degree in History.
 She taught in 3 different school districts within Texas before moving with her military husband to Germany.
 While in Germany, she worked with the Army counseling soldiers and their family members in their pursuit of education.
 She most recently worked in the Seattle, WA area with students who were At-Risk of not graduating from high school.
 She recently earned her M.Ed. in School Counseling.
 Her future goals include pursuing a Ph.D. in Higher Education, as well as earning a graduate certificate in Academic Advising.

 Student services in higher education; transition programs for students; military students

 Elementary and Honors Coordinator

 Kelly Briggs is originally from Ontario, where she earned degrees in Classics before turning her attention to teaching.
-She taught ESL in Toronto, Ontario and Guangzhou, China, then returned to the University of Toronto to complete an education degree with an emphasis in multi-cultural classrooms.
+She taught ESL in Toronto, Ontario and Guangzhou, China, before returning to the University of Toronto to complete an education degree with an emphasis in multi-cultural classrooms.
 She then lived and taught in Cairo, Egypt for 8 years before moving to Kansas.
-Kelly is currently in the M.S. in Academic Advising program and advises elementary education majors.
+Kelly is the college coordinator for the Honors Program as well as advising both elementary and secondary education students.

 Secondary and Athletes